cylai0227/To-create-an-AI-Powered-Application-with-Vector-Database-and-LLM-Integration/README.md

 Upon clicking the "Search" button, the application initiates the search process.

 **Backend Logic**
-The application utilizes a collection of dummy academic papers, each represented by a title, authors, and an abstract.
+The application utilizes a collection of academic papers, each represented by a title, authors, and an abstract.
 For each paper in the collection, the abstract is combined with the user's query to form a prompt.
 This prompt is then passed to OpenAI's GPT model for semantic analysis.
 The model generates a relevance score (logit) indicating the likelihood of the paper being relevant to the query.